 Watch this video to see another builder’s take on LP Legacy Premium Sub-Flooring.

-Whether you’re building a one-story family dwelling or multifamily structure, LP Legacy Sub-Flooring can help you construct a squeak-free build.
+Whether you’re building a one-story family dwelling or multifamily structure, LP Structural Solutions Premium Adhesive when installing LP Legacy Premium Subflooring can help you minimize the squeaks that can occur in a floor system from the subfloor sliding up and down on a nail.

 In fact, when properly installed with LP Legacy Premium Sub-Flooring assemblies, LP Legacy Premium Sub-Floor Adhesive offers the benefit of a squeak-free lifetime limited warranty, which covers squeaks caused by the panel moving on the shank of the nail, during the life of the structure.